Dark Tales of Old Moffat

 Murder, mystery, heroes and history…

-Some of the fascinating subjects we’ll be exploring in our brand new historical walking tour – Dark Tales of Old Moffat.
-The new tour officially launched on Sunday 30th July and will run regularly throughout the year.
+Some of the fascinating subjects explored in our new historical walking tour – Dark Tales of Old Moffat.

 Starting at the Famous Moffat Ram, guests are invited to explore a darker, more curious side to this wonderfully vibrant town.
 Set in various evocative locations, the team will uncover aspects of Moffat’s gripping past featuring some of the key figures and events that have helped shaped its history.